Art of Nursing Competency Framework:

 Competency: Integrates sensory and contextual cues into clinical reasoning

-Observable behaviours: Adjusts care based on subtle patient cues
+Observable Behaviours: Adjusts care based on subtle patient cues and creates presence.

-Assessment Methods: Case reviews; supervisor assessment, content of revalidation portfolio.
+Assessment Methods: Case reviews; supervisor assessment, patient feedback.

 Domain: Relational Coordination